basham/swit-workshop-a11y/slides.md

 Environment + Social context + Limitations

 Note:
-Rather, we should think of disabilities as a mismatched interaction between a person and the world.
+We should think of disabilities as a mismatched interaction between a person and the world.
 This conflict is unique, depending on the environment or social context or limitations of the person.

 ---